top of page

 Bodrum

-Bodrum on Aegean Sea peninsula — premium resort for affluent tourists, yachtsmen, boutique hotel lovers.
+Bodrum on the Turquoise Coast, Aegean Sea peninsula— premium resort for affluent tourists, yachtsmen, boutique hotel lovers.

 Population 180,000, increases to 500,000 in season.
 Milas-Bodrum Airport 22 miles away.